irritable Bowel Syndrome (IBS)

-If you are struggling hard to control your Irritable Bowel Syndrome then you will be happy to know about some natural remedies and herbs that are thought to be helpful in digestive problems.
-If compared with traditional allopathic medication, herbal treatment has very few side effects and can be followed safely on long term basis.
+If compared with traditional allopathic medication, herbal treatment has very few side effects and can be followed safely on a long term basis.
 Although, allopathic medicines undergo an organized testing procedure for safety purpose before sending to market.
 This is a strong plus point that herbal remedies don’t have.

 It is very important to consider that if herbal medicines are available over the counter they are always not safe.
 It is recommended to consult with a doctor. or herbalist first before using any herbal supplement to be sure if the herb won’t affect negatively with any other medication you are using or any health problem you may have.

 Herbs for Improving Digestive Health

-According to reliable sources these herbs are used to improve digestive system and are advised in all IBS sub types including diarrhea-predominant or alternating type, constipation predominant and stomach ulcer treatments.
+According to reliable sources, these herbs are used to improve the digestive system and are advised in all IBS subtypes including diarrhea-predominant or alternating type, constipation-predominant, and stomach ulcer treatments.

-The peppermint oil is the only one herbal supplement that has the approval of American College of Gastroenterology because of its effectiveness in decreasing abdominal pain.
+The peppermint oil is the only Herbal supplement that has the approval of the American College of Gastroenterology because of its effectiveness in decreasing abdominal pain.
 Peppermint oil’s pain-relieving property is due to the result of its effect on gut motility.
 It relaxes the gut muscles, ultimately reducing the muscle spasms that are key contributors in abdominal pain.

-The slippery elm herb was used by Native Americans from a very long time as a natural remedy for various health conditions.
-For digestive problems slippery elm was used to calm down the irritation through covering the lining of the intestinal tract.
+The slippery elm herb was used by Native Americans for a very long time as a natural remedy for various health conditions.
+For digestive problems, slippery elm was used to calm down the irritation through covering the lining of the intestinal tract.
 It helps in minimizing predominant IBS symptoms like its intake greatly reduces diarrhea and it also softens the stools to ease constipation.

 Herbs for IBS with Constipation

-The following herbs are used for reliving constipation in an IBS sub type with their laxative nature:
+The following herbs are used for relieving constipation in an IBS subtype with their laxative nature:

 Amalaki for IBS

-The Amalaki tree fruit is gown in all over Asia and is very useful in improving digestive health with laxative effect.
+The Amalaki tree fruit is gown in all over Asia and is very useful in improving digestive health with a laxative effect.